-An understanding of the different species of mosquitoes is crucial to implementing a mosquito management plan.
-Some species of mosquito can transmit diseases; others can cause significant pest nuisance issues due to their biting habits.
+An understanding of the different species of mosquitoes is crucial to implementing a MMP.
+Some species of mosquito can transmit diseases while others can cause significant pest nuisance issues due to their biting habits.
 Some species do not transmit diseases or cause pest issues and are a low priority for control.

 Different species breed in different habitats and an understanding of the species present can allow for targeted larval investigations and control at the breeding site.
 Trapping of adult mosquitoes is therefore an important aspect of the management plan allowing for more targeted control actions.
-Given the geographic and climatic conditions of the region, there are a number of mosquitos present.
-Council has been developing over time mosquito's management strategies aimed at reducing the incidence of arbovirus and nuisance within the community.
+Given the geographic and climatic conditions of the region, there are a number of mosquitoes present.
+Over time Council has been developing mosquito management strategies aimed at reducing the incidence of arbovirus and nuisance within the community.
 Due to the extent and location of potential breeding sites it is not always possible to eliminate large adult mosquito populations from affecting residential areas.

-The most common mosquitoes found within the Gladstone Region are:
+The most common mosquitoes found within the Gladstone Region are (refer to Appendix):